mezzomondo/falcon_mysql/README.md

 $ pip install -r requirements.txt
 ```

 Restore a copy of the database, I'm using the popular world database available [here](http://dev.mysql.com/doc/index-other.html).
-Maybe your credential will differ...
+Maybe your credentials will differ...

 ```
 $ mysql < world.sql